-- 9.1 Initial concerns regarding a student's fitness to study will normally be dealt with informally by the academic department in the first instance. - 9.2 Guidance for Stage One: Informal Intervention can be found here - 9.3 Any outcomes of informal intervention should be recorded and shared with the Academic Office. - 9.4 If the informal intervention at stage one is unsuccessful or the student fails to attend or comply with the action plan, a stage two intervention may be appropriate.
+- 9.1 Initial concerns regarding a student's fitness to study will normally be dealt with informally by the programme team, under advice from the programme manager. - 9.2 Guidance for Stage One: Informal Intervention can be found here. - 9.3 Any outcomes of informal intervention should be recorded and shared with the Academic Office. - 9.4 If the informal intervention at stage one is unsuccessful or the student fails to attend or comply with the action plan, a stage two intervention may be appropriate.